adrianusyoga1p/jobseeker-app/README.md

-# Nuxt Base Project
+# Job Seeker App

-Nuxt Base Project is a web application built with Nuxt 4 and Tailwind CSS 4.
+Job Seeker App is a web application built with Nuxt 4 and Tailwind CSS 4.
 This README provides setup instructions and an overview of the project structure.

 ## Requirements